Help from Chase credit card hardship program.

 So this Chase customer called the bank and spoke to a customer service rep. The customer explained to the bank that he could not afford the higher monthly payment and the new bill.
 However, the representative from Chase said they could not help, that Chase's account agreement allows the terms of the card to be change, and that there is no way to get any assistance.

-So the customer kept trying, and he asked twice to speak to a supervisor, however he was told both times that none was available.
+So the customer kept trying, and he asked twice to speak to a supervisor about forbearance as well as other assistance programs, however he was told both times that none was available.
 He mentioned possible bankruptcy.
 It did not help.
 He continued to plug away and asked for the loss prevention department.
 The rep said it didn't exist.
 He kept trying, and eventually he said he is “Facing a Hardship”.
 Hardship was the key word that finally got a result.

 This lead to the customer getting transferred to another Chase service representative.
 After requesting some information, they proceeded to make him a surprising offer.
 While Chase would need to close the credit card account, they would enter him into the Chase credit card hardship program, which would lower the interest rate to 2 percent (yes, two!) and it would provide him five years to pay off his total balance.